MicrosoftDocs/azure-docs/articles/lab-services/configure-lab-remote-desktop-gateway.md

 - If the lab machine uses private IPs, there must be a network path from the gateway machine to the lab machine, either through sharing the same virtual network or using peered virtual networks.

 ## Configure the lab to use token authentication
 This section shows how to configure a lab to use a remote desktop gateway machine that supports token authentication.
 This section doesn't cover how to set up a remote desktop gateway farm itself.
-For that information, See the Sample to Create Remote Desktop Gateway section at the end of this article.
+For that information, See the [Sample to create a remote desktop gateway](#sample-to-create-a-remote-desktop-gateway) section at the end of this article.

 Before you update the lab settings, store the key needed to successfully execute the function to return an authentication token in the lab’s key vault.
 You can get the function key value in the **Manage** page for the function in the Azure portal.
 For more information on how to save a secret in a key vault, see [Add a secret to Key Vault](../key-vault/quick-create-portal.md#add-a-secret-to-key-vault).
 Save the name of the secret for later use.